 Social media is an entity that never fails to surprise.
-Just when you think one platform has managed to monopolize the space, another emerges almost out of nowhere, and the landscape shifts.
+Just when you think one platform has monopolized the space, another emerges, and the landscape shifts.

-While giants like Facebook, Instagram, and Twitter remain relevant in an ever-evolving digital age—a new contender has entered the arena to a great welcome, especially among young people—TikTok.
+While giants like Facebook, Instagram, and YouTube remain relevant —a new contender has entered the arena to great fanfare, especially among young people — TikTok.

 The original incarnation of TikTok, Musical.ly became popular among digital natives due to its novelty value and easy-to-use video creation interface.

 Musical.ly was founded in 2014 and enjoyed a steady flow in app downloads and user adoption.
-On July 6th 2015, Musical.ly reached number one in the iTunes app charts, exploding almost overnight.
+In 2015, Musical.ly reached number one in the iTunes app charts, exploding almost overnight.

 In 2016, Chinese tech company Bytedance launched a version of Musical.ly known as Douyin to the Chinese market before introducing it overseas as TikTok in 2017.
 Understanding the platform's potential, particularly among young digital natives, Bytedance bought and incorporated Musical.ly and it became the version of TikTok we know today.

 So what exactly is TikTok?
-If you’re wondering if it’s like that other Gen-Z plaything, Snapchat, well it’s quite different.
-Unlike Snapchat, TikTok has users with followers, likes, comments, and users can spend hours browsing millions of user-generated short videos.
+If you’re wondering if it’s like that other Gen-Z plaything, Snapchat, it’s quite different.
+Unlike Snapchat, TikTok has users with followers, likes, and comments, and people can spend hours browsing millions of user-generated short videos.
 It is a much larger platform that appeals to the creativity of its audience.

 To put the rapid global popularity of TikTok and Douyin, into perspective, here are some insights you should know: